tari-project/rfcs/src/RFC-0313_VNRegistration.md

    }
 }
 ```

+Only a random fraction of validators will be re-assigned shard keys per epoch and that fraction will not be shuffled again
+for `VNShardShuffleInterval` epochs.
+Although the exact number of validators that shuffle per epoch varies, on average
+the `VNShardShuffleInterval` should aim to shuffle around 5% or less of the network per epoch.

 The `prev_shard_key` is the last `VN_Shard_Key` that was assigned to the validator node within the `VNRegistrationValidityPeriod`.
 Should `VNRegistrationValidityPeriod` elapse without a renewed registration, a new `VN_Shard_Key` is assigned.